mayallzObject/computer-science-quiz/README.md

 ### Goals of this project
 The main goal of this project is to gain experience developing a full-stack app and learn new Technologies.
 My idea was to have one day of research in TypeScript and Material-UI then adjust on the fly.
-Due to the restricted time frame and some unexpected hardware issues I decided to keep the database very simple.
-My original plan was to use TypeORM and TypeScript for the backend.
 The front end was made with React, Redux and Material-UI.

 #### Objectives
    - Practical applications of learned skills.
-   - Implementation of new technologies on the fly.
+   - Implementation of new technologies.
    - Creating user stories, database models and wireframes.
    - Practice with version control - branching and pull requests.

  #### Objectives that I did good.
    1. Succeslly implemetned part of the required skills.
-   2. A function TypeScript app with Material-UI styling.
+   2. A functional TypeScript app with Material-UI styling.

  #### Objectives that I could do better
    1. The git hub commits and pull requests went pretty bad.
-   There is a lot to improve ,but thankfully during my team-    project I had the opportunity to make do it better.
+   There is a lot to improve ,but thankfully during my team-project I had the opportunity to make do it better.

 #### Server setup
 - clone the repository;